-Note 1 to paragraph (b): When multiple consignees who form a network engaged in a production process (or other type of collaborative activity, such as joint development) will be receiving items under the EAR, a single model certification statement for multiple consignees may be used for any export, reexport, or transfer (in-country) under the EAR.
+NOTE 1 TO PARAGRAPH (B): When multiple consignees engaged in a production process (or other type of collaborative activity, such as joint development) will be exporting, reexporting, transferring, or receiving items subject to the EAR, a single model certification statement for multiple consignees may be used.

-c) Additional Information

-Because this is only a model certification, exporters, reexporters, or transferors may add additional elements to the certification and/or use it for multiple purposes as part of their compliance program.
-For example, if a company has ten affiliated companies in a multi-step supply chain, instead of obtaining a model certification for each export, reexport, or transfer (in-country), the initial exporter, reexporter, or transferor may get all ten parties to sign the certification, which may further reduce the burden on parties participating in the supply chain.
+(c) Additional information.
+Because this is only a model certification, parties to the transaction may add additional elements to the certification and/or use it for multiple purposes as part of their compliance program.
+For example, if a company has ten affiliated companies in a multi-step supply chain, instead of obtaining a model certification for each export, reexport, or transfer (in-country), the exporter, reexporter, or transferor may request all ten parties to sign the certification, if appropriate, which may further reduce the burden on parties participating in the supply chain.